cran/packageRank/README.md

   percentiles](#v---reverse-lookup-of-counts-ranks-and-percentiles)
   discusses `queryCount()`, `queryRank()`, `queryPercentile()` and `cranDistribution()`.
-- [VI Data Fix A](#vi---data-fix-a) discusses two problems with download counts.
-The first stems from problems with the logs from the end of 2012 through the beginning of 2013.
-These are fixed in `fixDate_2012()` and `fixCranlogs()`.
-- [VII Data Fix B](#vii---data-fix-b) discusses a problem with [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) that doubles or triples the number of R application downloads between 2023-09-13 and 2023-10-02.
+- [VI Data Fixes](#vi---data-fixes) discusses two problems with download counts.
+The first involves issues with logs collected between the end of 2012 and the beginning of 2013.
+This is fixed in `fixDate_2012()` and `fixCranlogs()`.
+The second is an issue with [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) that doubles or triples the number of R application download counts between 2023-09-13 and 2023-10-02.
 This is fixed in `fixRCranlogs()`.
-- [VIII Data Note](#viii---data-note) discusses the spike in the download of the Windows version of the R application on Sundays and Wednesdays between 06 November 2022 and 19 March 2023.
+- [VII Data Note](#vii---data-note) discusses the spike in the download of the Windows version of the R application on Sundays and Wednesdays between 06 November 2022 and 19 March 2023.
-- [IX et cetera](#ix---et-cetera) discusses country code top-level domains (e.g., `countryPackage()` and `packageCountry()`), the use of memoization and the internet connection time out problem.
+- [VIII et cetera](#viii---et-cetera) discusses country code top-level domains (e.g., `countryPackage()` and `packageCountry()`), the use of memoization and the internet connection time out problem.